Startup-Nights/website/content/pages/tickets.md

         name: Founders
         description:
           - >-
-            Exhibit your products and services, connect with investors and corporates for financing opportunities, network with other founders, find new talent, and gain knowledge through workshops and keynotes.
+            Represent your startup, connect with investors and corporates for financing opportunities, network with other founders, find new talent, and gain knowledge through workshops and keynotes.
         benefits: